Note 15 - Stock-based Compensation

 December 5, 2018totaled

-$0.1million, and has been included in general and administrative expenses on the accompanying consolidated statements of income.
+$0.1million, and has been included in general and administrative expenses on the accompanying consolidated statements of operations.

 Reference 1: http://fasb.org/us-gaap/role/ref/legacyRef